-Students registered for the programmes of BA Primary Education (Early Years) and BA Primary Education) (Junior Years) which are the 4 years Honours Degree leading to Qualified Teacher Status:
+Students registered for the programmes of BA Primary Education (Early Years) and BA Primary Education (Later Years) which are the 3 years Honours Degree leading to Qualified Teacher Status:

-To be eligible for the award of an Honours Degree without QTS in a QTS Programme of 480 credits a student must have obtained a minimum of 400 credits, including a minimum of 100 credits at the final level (level 6) and a classification grade within the Honours range; i.e. between 4.0 and 10.0, without satisfying the requirements for QTS.
+To be eligible for the award of an Honours Degree without QTS in a QTS Programme a student must have obtained a minimum of 360 credits, including a 120 credits at the final level (level 6) without satisfying the requirements for QTS.

-To be eligible for the award of an Ordinary Degree without QTS in a QTS Programme of 480 credits a student must have obtained a minimum of 360 credits, including a minimum of 60 credits at level 6.
+To be eligible for the award of an Ordinary Degree without QTS in a QTS Programme a student must have obtained a minimum of 300 credits, including a minimum of 60 credits at level 6.